lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 ## Fetch Creators and Token Properties

-Instead of using the [`LSP4Metadata`](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) key, you can also retrieve other data keys as described in the following examples:
+Instead of using the [`LSP4Metadata`](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) key to retrieve the [global token information](#global-token-information), you can also retrieve other data keys as described in the examples below.
+The full setup using [erc725.js](../../tools/erc725js/getting-started.md) can be found within the [setup section](#setup).

 :::caution